Orpius/SDK/docs/UserGuide/index.md

 * **Isolated Code execution environment**
   Agents can write compilable code and run it in a secure sandboxed environment.
 * **Events**
-  Agents are called into action by external systems through registered events.
+  Agents are called into action by external systems or internal processes.
 * **Notifications, messaging, and team awareness**
   Agents communicate via notifications or email, and are time zone aware;
   enabling team collaboration.
-* **Scheduling** for running tasks at defined times or intervals.
+* **Scheduling** a flexible system for performing activities at predefined times or intervals.
 * **Memory**
   Agents manage their own memory, deciding what to keep and when to use it.
 * **Video feed image analysis**
 * **Web page retrieval**
-* **Custom Agent creation**
+* **Custom agent creation**
-* **Multi-model support**
+* **Support for multiple LLM providers and formats** allowing you to use different models for different agents.
-* **Shared team storage**
+* **Shared team storage** for sharing files and data with agents and team members.
-* **Permissions and Security**
+* **Permissions and security** to control what agents and users can do.
-* **Secrets system**
+* **Secrets system** for managing sensitive information securely without exposing it to language model providers.
-* **Orchestration**
+* **Orchestration** for managing complex workflows and interactions between agents.
-* **Tools Integration** with Built-in tools that provide core capabilities out of the box and powerful support for custom tooling
+* **Tools integration** with Built-in tools that provide core capabilities out of the box and powerful support for custom tooling.

-## Built-in Productivity Features
+### Built-in Productivity Features

 The following examples show some of the productivity features available directly in the Console.
-These may give you some sense of what you can achieve in your own applications, though with custom tooling you can expand the capabilities much further.
+They offer a glimpse of what you can accomplish in your own applications, though with custom tooling you can extend these capabilities much further.

 For example, you can use chat in the Console to instruct Orpius to:

-* Schedule and carry out tasks
+* Schedule and perform tasks
 * Read, analyze, and write files
 * Apply image analysis to video streams in real time
-* Send emails and notifications to members of your team
+* Send emails and notifications to team members
-* Organize meeting that suit everyone's time zone
+* Organize meetings that suit everyone's time zone

-# Deployment
+### Orpius System Deployment

 The Orpius platform is deployed as a single-tenant cloud service.
 Support for on-premises deployments is planned.

-**Note**: A multitenant environment is provided for evaluation and proof-of-concept testing.
+> **Note**: A multitenant environment is provided for evaluation and proof-of-concept testing.

-# Getting started
+## Getting started with Orpius

 Before you can start working with Orpius, you will need: